LazarusCat59/regexrename/README.md

 ### Example
 Imagine you have a set of files which are named using a pattern.
 For this example we will be using images named using date.

-Let's take a few files here, we are assuming it's in an images folder in our working directory:
+Let's take a few files here, we are assuming it's in a directory named images in our working directory:

 12-06-2023.png
 09-12-2022.png